cpicpgx/cpic-data/server/README.md

 You should be able to just use that pre-built image.
 The rest of these commands are for rebuilding and publishing that.

-You can update this by being logged into Docker Hub and then executing the following.
-Build the image:
+You can update this by being logged into Docker Hub (if you're not already logged in)

+    docker login

+Then build the image

     docker build -t cpicpgx/cpic-db .